obaiddawarki/DATA_512_Final_Project/README.md

-# Human Centered Data Science - Part 1 - Collective Analysis
+# Human Centered Data Science - Final Project

 #About the Project
 The repository contains the code and the data to reproduce the results for the analysis of the COVID-19 cases at Frankilin in Ohio in the United States of America.
-As the part of this project I wanted to understand the effect of mask mandate that was put in place at Franklin in Ohio on the infection rates in the state between February 1, 2020 through October 1, 2021.
-Also I tried to understand the compliance for the mask mandate and come up with statitsical model for time series analysis.
+As the part of this project I wanted to understand and answer the below mentioned questions:
+1. Does mask mandate help in the reduction of the rate of spread of covid-19 infections?
+2. Is COVID-19 spread of infections causation for unemployment rate in Franklin?
+3. How can LSTMs be used to predict the unemployment rate using the past time series data. the effect of mask mandate that was

-The data analysis for this project includes data acquisition, data processing and generating the time series analysis for the number of infections and the number of days.
-This homework was the part of Human Centered Data Science at the University of Washington - Seattle for Autumn 2022.
+The data analysis for this project includes data acquisition, data processing, statistical testing and predictive modeling.
+This project was the part of Human Centered Data Science at the University of Washington - Seattle for Autumn 2022.
 The project contains all the details to reproduce this analysis independently on any machine without the use of any specific software package.

 ## API Documentation For Data Download
 The data acquisition was done acquired from the three different data sources.
 The details for the data source is present below: